lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 An indication of the relevant sections may also be included but is not required.

+- Change Controller: The entity that controls the listed data format.
-- Change Controller: For Standards Track RFCs, list the "IESG".
+For data formats specified in Standards Track RFCs, list the "IESG".
 For others, give the name of the responsible party.
+This does not necessarily have to be a standards body, for example in the case of proprietary data formats the Reference may be to a company or a publicly-available reference implementation.
 In most cases the third party requesting registration in this registry will also be the party that registered the OID.
+As the intention is for this regestry to be a helpful reference, rather than a normative list, a fair amount of discretion is left to the Designated Expert.

 ### Initial Registry Contents